about me

 Realizing art and movement are communication tools to build power, connect, and mobilize, her original artworks are efforts to mobilize people.
 Justina’s dance films Woman Versus (2016) and Black Man in America (2018), both of which were recognized by American Dance Festival’s Movies by Movers, explored the mobilization of women and Black men, respectively.
 For the premiere of Black Man in America, she and her collaborator Vance “Johnny Hobbes” Brown led a celebration of Black men, a magical event where families and friends honored the Black men in their lives through public acknowledgment, dance performances, and conversation.
 Black Man in America received tremendous community support, raising over $21K for the project from over 400 supporters.
 While making her own art, Justina started coaching artists and arts professionals in how to design deeply connecting and liberating experiences.
 Justina is currently developing Raw Movement, which brings people together to experiment with co-creating spaces of deep connection, home, family, emotional safety through collective (movement) practice.

-Justina began dancing in college and her professional dance experience includes being a company member in STREB Extreme Action Company (2014-16), dancing with Kristin Sudeikis Dance (2015-present), and most recently with SLMDances (2021-2022).
+Justina began dancing in college and her professional dance experience includes being a company member in STREB Extreme Action Company (2014-16), dancing with Kristin Sudeikis Dance (2015-2022), and most recently with SLMDances (2021-2022).
 Justina was a 2019 NYSCA/NYFA Artist Fellow in Choreography & Gregory Millard Fellow and an Artist in Residence at University Settlement Performance Project (2019-20).
-Justina currently teaches Introduction to Psychology, Racial and Ethnic Identities, Intergroup Conflict and Resolution, and Global Psychology at Walden University and Manhattan School of Music.
-Justina is a certified Resilience Toolkit Facilitator.
+Justina has taught Human Development, Adolescent Development, Introduction to Psychology, Racial and Ethnic Identities, Intergroup Conflict and Resolution, and Global Psychology at New York University, Walden University, and Manhattan School of Music.
+Justina is a certified Resilience Toolkit (somatic coaching) Facilitator.

 a more human backstory: in my childhood i awoke every morning on the bottom of a bunk bed i shared with my twin brother. i love him more than anyone, ever. i also peed that bed a lot. on Sundays, i would fall asleep as we drove over the bridge to get to our fundamentalist Southern Baptist church we visited 3x/week. in the parking lot,we saw trucks donning confederate flags. typical. my parents spoke to me mostly in English with the exception of five Spanish phrases: “good morning,” “let’s go,” “sit down,” “stop talking” and “good night.” i was raised by Black panamanian immigrants. they taught me everything. except Spanish.